dattang12/dattang12/README.md

 CS student at **San Jose State University** building full-stack intelligent AI systems.
 Currently seeking internships in **Software Engineering** or **AI Engineering**.

+I am happy to relocate to everywhere if I have opportunities :)

 ---

 ## 🤖 What I'm working on